facebook/relay/packages/relay-compiler/graphql-compiler/README.md

 * A sample `FileWriter` can be found [HERE](../codegen/RelayFileWriter.js).

-To actually run your compiler, you will also need a `bin` script to assemble all the above components.
+To actually run your compiler, you will also need a script to assemble all the above components.
 A sample file can be found [HERE](../bin/RelayCompilerBin.js).